52North/pubopen/opensource/legal.md

 ## Notices and License Headers

 Copyright notices and license headers are not required to secure copyright.
-Based on most national laws, the creator of a work automatically hold the copyright with the moment it is created (e.g. if you have written a line of code).
-However, this does not mean that you should not provide copyright notices and license headers as they have certain legal implications:
+Based on most national laws, the creator of a work automatically holds the copyright the moment the work is created (e.g. if you have written a line of code).
+However, this does NOT mean that you should not provide copyright notices and license headers as they have certain legal implications.
 * If someone infringes your copyright and there are no copyright notices/license headers, he might use this as an argument to reduce your claims.
-* The license header makes it easy to determine immediately the author and license of a certain piece of source code.
+* The license header makes it easy to immediately determine the author and license of a certain piece of source code.
 * You improve your visibility as the author of a certain piece of source code.

 You can find more information on this topic [here](http://softwarefreedom.org/resources/2012/ManagingCopyrightInformation.html).